coumbaya/feta/README.md

 Then, you can launch FETA's deduction algorithm:

---inverseMap or -i "inverse_mapping_threshold": for enabling inverse mapping in "NestedLoopDetection" heuristic, necessary for FedX, and setting the threshold to validate a matching
+--inverseMap or -i "inverse_mapping_threshold": for enabling inverse mapping in "NestedLoopDetection" heuristic, necessary for FedX, and setting the minimum threshold to validate a matching

 --sameConcept or -c "path_to_endpoints_addresses": enabling "SameConcept/SameAs" heuristic and passing endpoints IP Addresses as argument